Heat Advisory issued for Benton, Carroll, Crawford, Franklin, Madison, Sebastian by NWS - NewsBreak

 Heat Advisory issued for Benton, Carroll, Crawford, Franklin, Madison, Sebastian by NWS

-Effective: 2021-08-25 12:00:00 CDT Expires: 2021-08-25 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Take extra precautions if you work or spend time outside.
+Effective: 2021-08-25 15:08:00 CDT Expires: 2021-08-25 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Take extra precautions if you work or spend time outside.
 When possible, reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear light weight and loose fitting clothing when possible and drink plenty of water.
 To reduce risk during outdoor work the occupational safety and health administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency, call 911.
-Target Area: Benton; Carroll; Crawford; Franklin; Madison; Sebastian; Washington HEAT ADVISORY REMAINS IN EFFECT FROM NOON TODAY TO 7 PM CDT THIS EVENING * WHAT...Heat index values around 105 degrees are expected across Southeast Oklahoma and far northwest Arkansas.
-Heat index values 105 to 110 degrees are expected across Northeast Oklahoma and the Arkansas River valley of West Central Arkansas. * WHERE...Eastern Oklahoma, northwest and west central Arkansas. * WHEN...From noon to 7 PM CDT Wednesday. * IMPACTS...The combination of hot temperatures and high humidity will combine to create a dangerous situation in which heat illnesses are possible.alerts.weather.gov
+Target Area: Benton; Carroll; Crawford; Franklin; Madison; Sebastian; Washington HEAT ADVISORY REMAINS IN EFFECT UNTIL 7 PM CDT THIS EVENING * WHAT...Heat index values up to 106. * WHERE...Eastern Oklahoma, northwest and west central Arkansas. * WHEN...Until 7 pm CDT this evening. * IMPACTS...The combination of hot temperatures and high humidity will combine to create a dangerous situation in which heat illnesses are possible.alerts.weather.gov

 Comments / 0